stevapple/vapor-tencent-scf-runtime/README.md

   ]
 ```

-Add VaporTencentSCFRuntime as depency to your target:
+Add `VaporTencentSCFRuntime` as a dependency to your target:

 ```swift
   targets: [